 Timber post and stud edit dialog

 SuperBeam, ProSteel and EuroBeam use the same page heading editor.
-It splits the page heading into a grid of eight rows and four columns.
-The text in each cell can be left or right aligned or centered, and you can use any one of four (user selected) fonts.
+The page heading is handled as a grid of eight rows and four columns.
+The text in each cell can be left or right aligned or centered and uses one of four (user selected) fonts.
 Lines can be drawn around cells as desired.
 Optionally text may be centered to the page rather than within a cell.
 You can create and save multiple page headings which can be switched at will.
 SuperBeam, ProSteel and EuroBeam share the same headings: any heading created in one of these programs is instantly available to the other.
-Top

 OutputAs well as viewing your calculations on screen, SuperBeam gives you the following options: